Last Updated : 14 July 2025

 abroad and of Colonial and Indian defended ports.
 1894

-Of the remaining batteries, Mount Imbiah Battery is in very good condition, as in Labrador Park are substantial remains of Fort Pasir Panjang and Batu Berlayar AMTB Battery.
-There are also some visible remains of Labrador Battery.
-With the exception of Batu Berlayar Battery which is gated, these batteries are easily accessible.
+Of the remaining batteries, Mount Imbiah Battery is in very good condition.
+In Labrador Park are substantial remains of Fort Pasir Panjang and Batu Berlayar AMTB Battery.
+There are also some visible remains of Labrador Battery in the park.
+With the exception of Batu Berlayar Battery which is gated, these batteries are accessible to the public.
 There are, for the explorer, remains of several other batteries to be found on Singapore, but caution needs to be exercised when visiting them.
 Some are in very poor order, and can be hazardous to visitors.
-There may be more remaining than many people think, although some of these remains are in restricted areas, or otherwise are inaccessible.
+There may be more remaining than many people think, although some of these are in restricted areas, or otherwise inaccessible.
 Reference is made to some such areas in this website.

 The word ‘Fort’ is something of a misnomer when applied to Siloso and other gun batteries in Singapore.
 Only Fort Tanjong Katong was built as a stand-alone defensible gun battery.
 This because of it's location, which was a little remote when it was constructed.